lanteanio/svelte-realtime-demo/README.md

 ### Deploy with Docker Compose

-The included `docker-compose.yml` sets up everything you need: app, Postgres, Redis, and a certbot container that automatically obtains and renews a Let's Encrypt TLS certificate.
-You get HTTPS out of the box.
+The included `docker-compose.yml` sets up everything: app, Postgres, Redis, and a certbot container for automatic Let's Encrypt TLS.
+HTTPS out of the box, no reverse proxy.

 The app runs as 2 independent replicas using `network_mode: host` and `SO_REUSEPORT`.
 The Linux kernel distributes incoming connections across both processes.
 Redis handles cross-process pub/sub.
-No load balancer needed.

 1. Point a domain at your server (A record)
 2. Create a `.env` file: